krman009/Github-Flavoured-Markdown/README.md

 ```
 Remember `<h1>` and `<h2>` gets `border-bottom` automatically.

-And all Heading assigned with `unique-id`.
+And all the headings are assigned with `unique-id`.

 This also works for Heading 1 and Heading 2..